 Program Objectives

-- Provide frameworks to develop innovative strategies, enhance policies and organizational elements needed to strengthen the national security of the United States.
+- Provide strategic frameworks and policy tools to develop innovative approaches that strengthen the national security of the United States.

 Learning Structure